-Yeah, but at the same time, I think that the other blockage are that: unless you’re a CMO or a marketing manager that’s prepared to roll their sleeves up and understand what isn’t working or understand what a new ESP gives you or what the upgraded version is of HubSpot or Google Analytics will do for you, it’s difficult to answer.
+Yeah, but at the same time, I think that the other blockages are that: unless you’re a CMO or a marketing manager that’s prepared to roll their sleeves up and understand what isn’t working or understand what the upgraded version is of HubSpot or Google Analytics will do for you, it’s difficult to answer.
 So, one of the biggest blockages, I think, is CMOs who get too far away from the operations.
 And that of course is difficult if you’re in charge of the multi-billion-pound enterprise, but it’s important to not get that far removed.
 Would you agree?

 One of the toughest tests I had doing this work was a GM and a president I’d met on my very first introductory call.
-They were running a business and I called them a minute or so, the president said “Sam, I’m not interested in bureaucratic headquarter training” with a sneer.
-He said training with a sneer.
+They were running a business and I called them, and within the first minute or so, the president said “Sam, I’m not interested in bureaucratic headquarter training” with a sneer.
 So, I’m not sure there’s much for us to talk about.
 Absolutely no interest in anything that we’ve been talking about for the past ten minutes and any of the stories we’ve shared.
 He didn’t care, it didn’t matter, just wasn’t interested.
 And you can imagine, that’s not the warm welcome that I’m used to - I’m a sensitive guy.
-I have a soft soul, but a hard steel as well and I had to take a step back.
+I have a soft soul and I had to take a step back.